wwmm/wwplot/README.md

 - XY and histogram plot
 - Linear and nonlinear fit
-- Import Tab delimited CSV files
+- Import and export table in TSV format (tab separated values)

 In order to run this program you will need: